Ve3h/Lazy-Mod-Folder-Template-for-Codename/videos/ReadMe.txt

-Here you put the videos.
+Here you put the videos. (.mp4 videos)